anoura12/automate_the_boring_stuff/README.md

 ## Chapter 15 - Working with PDF and Word Documents
-This chapter contained functions for interacting with PDFs and Word docs using PyPDF2 and docx module.
+This chapter contained functions for interacting with PDFs and Word docs using **PyPDF2** and **docx** module.

 #### Projects
-BruteForcePasswordBReak - A program that will decrypt an encrypted PDF document with trying out words from a dictionary.
+BruteForcePasswordBreak - A program that will decrypt an encrypted PDF document with trying out words from a dictionary.

 ## Chapter 16 - Working with CSV Files and JSON Data
-This chapter talked about working with CSV files and JSON files using the csv and json modules respectively.
+This chapter talked about working with CSV files and JSON files using the **csv** and **json** modules respectively.

 ## Chapter 17 - Keeping Time, Scheduling Tasks and Launching Programs
-This chapter talked about displaying ad keeping track of time with Python using the time module.
+This chapter talked about displaying ad keeping track of time with Python using the **time** module.

 #### Projects
 prettifiedStopwatch - a program that behaves like a stopwatch and presents the laptime in a neat format.

 ## Chapter 18 - Sending Emails and Text Messages
-This chapter taught me an interesting way to deal with emails using the EZGmail module, sending and recieving mails using SMTP and IMAP and sending text messages using Twilio.
+This chapter taught me an interesting way to deal with emails using the **EZGmail** module, sending and recieving mails using SMTP and IMAP and sending text messages using Twilio.

 ## Chapter 19 - Manipulating Images
-This chapter talked about editing images using the Pillow module.
+This chapter talked about editing images using the **Pillow** module.

 ## Chapter 20 - Controlling the Keyboard and Mouse with GUI Automation
-This chapter introduced me to GUI automation using the pyatuogui module.
+This chapter introduced me to GUI automation using the **pyatuogui** module.

 #### Projects
 LookingBusy - A program that will nudge the cursor after 10 seconds